jurisv/extdirect.examples/README.md

     * Direct method call, shows regular call and onw that has hard exception (syntax error)
     * Form Load / Submit
     * Form file upload (Cross domain upload is not supported!)
+    * Tree root / child dynamic load

+Currently finished and available examples for Touch - others may work, but are not finished unless listed below.

 Sencha Touch: